 2023: The Panellists

-Josie Anne Gaitens is the Culture Editor of the Reykjavík Grapevine, as well as a musician and community organiser.
-She has worked in numerous roles in the music industry, from large scale festivals to booking tours in rural, 30-seater venues.
+Josie Anne Gaitens is a writer at the Reykjavík Grapevine, as well as a musician and community organiser.
 Originally from the Scottish Highlands, she first moved to Iceland in 2019 and has been hooked ever since.
 She is a member of the arts collective Kvæðakórinn, as well as board member of the Icelandic chapter of shesaid.so.

 Hrefna (Habbi) Helgadóttir joined ÚTÓN/Iceland Music during the pandemic after working in music/tech in London for 10 years.
 Her expertise is using data to create effective strategies to promote music and artists, which in her current role she utilises to promote Icelandic music abroad and also actively sharing that knowledge with the local community.
 She also co-hosts the MakeWorkWork podcast on creative work which has reached #1 on the careers chart in Iceland and has listeners in over 60 countries.